 Learning: Trainings including Basic Disaster Life Support, Advanced Disaster Life Support, Triage, Wilderness First Aid and many other exciting courses provided at no cost to our volunteers.

 Practicing: Setting up secondary and tertiary medical care for an extensive simulated disaster response exercise with area Community Emergency Response Teams.

 Questions?
-Please contact us at 503-846-8292 or via email to [email protected].
+Please contact us via email Regional Medical Reserve Corps Program Specialist.